 Drug and Alcohol Policy

-All students/employees at UML are expected to abide by all federal, state and local laws, including those regulating the use, possession, sale, distribution, manufacture and cultivation of illicit drugs.
+All students/employees at UMass Lowell are expected to abide by all federal, state and local laws, including those regulating the use, possession, sale, distribution, manufacture and cultivation of illicit drugs.

 In addition, Congress has recently amended Title XII of the Higher Education Act of 1965 by adding a section pertaining to Drug Free Schools and Campuses.
 Under this new amendment, any institution receiving federal funds, including federal student loan programs, must have adopted and implemented guidelines to prevent the use of illegal drugs and alcohol by students and employees.

 It is therefore, the university's responsibility to ensure that every student/employee be aware of the Policies and Sanctions pertaining to Violations of the residential Drug Policies.

 Residential Drug Policy

 - A first time drug offense will result in a minimal sanction of a one week suspension from the halls and a referral to the university's Substance Education Program.
 A second drug offense will result in a minimal sanction of a two week suspension from the halls and a referral to the university's counseling center.
 A third offense will result in a sanction of removal from housing.

 - In the event that drug paraphernalia or drug use occurs in a room, residents of a room may be held responsible, regardless of whether or not the drugs or drug paraphernalia are in their possession.

 - All persons are prohibited from being in the presence of any drug activity while in the residence halls.
 If a resident student is found to be in the presence of others using drugs or drug paraphernalia, they may receive the same sanctioning as those using the drugs or drug paraphernalia.